Somewhere (film): Parenthood

-Comedy of show-business
+Comedy of show business

-Coppola comes from a family of film-makers and actors, and she has said how childhood memories of living in hotels partially inspired her choice of setting.
+Coppola comes from a family of filmmakers and actors, and she has said how childhood memories of living in hotels partially inspired her choice of setting.
 Somewhere presents a detailed portrait of life in that industry and charts its existential and emotional boundaries.
 While celebrity gossip websites inform us of the shallowness of much of "star life", Coppola's feature differs in its emotional depth.
 She wanted to depict Marco working, but not on a film set.
 Instead he is shown giving interviews, being photographed, attending an awards ceremony in Italy, and having special effects make-up applied.
 When Marco attends the special-effects department his face is covered in latex, the camera then very slowly, hypnotically zooms in.
-Marco is obliged to use his "star" recognition to help promote his new film, when his publicist calls he becomes passive and mechanically takes the arranged chauffeured car and speaks to the press.
-In part, the humor derives from Marco's subdued response to these attentions, and Coppola's off-beat observation of people around him.
-At the Venice film festival, critics highlighted the repetition of characters in a cloistered existence in Coppola's films, to which she responded "I feel like everyone should tell what they know in the world that they know".
+Marco is obliged to use his "star" recognition to help promote his new film, and when his publicist calls he becomes passive and mechanically takes the arranged chauffeured car and speaks to the press.
+In part, the humor derives from Marco's subdued response to these attentions, and Coppola's offbeat observation of people around him.
+At the Venice Film Festival, critics highlighted the repetition of characters in a cloistered existence in Coppola's films, to which she responded, "I feel like everyone should tell what they know in the world that they know".